AGHenderson97/m9c-professional-README-generator/README.md

 # m9c-professional-README-generator
-Node.js Challenge

-Command-line application that dynamically generates a professional README.md file from a user's input.
+Summary: Command-line application that dynamically generates a professional README.md file from a user's input.

 User Story:
 AS A developer